Core Rules

 • Clone: Miracle-level interference.
 Put a body part (like a toe or something) into a cloning vat with alchemical reagents and grow it for a year in a safe place.

 Most of these methods will likely involve re-rolling or reducing stats.
-If you somehow find a way to come back, you’ll come back weirder: d100 so you’ve been brought back from the dead.
+If you somehow find a way to come back, you’ll come back weirder.
+Refer to d100 so you’ve been brought back from the dead.
 Work with the referee to figure this out.

 Time spent in combat is measured in rounds.
 Each round represents the amount of time it takes to move several paces, move a few paces and swing a sword, shoot a bow, cast a spell, hide behind a barrel, leap over a chasm, or perform similar actions.
 A minute contains about 6 rounds.